Your level of self-esteem has to do with how worthwhile you feel.

 - Common Questions on the Topic

 - 8 Skills and Techniques to Add to Your Arsenal

 - How We Can Build Self-Esteem in Kids

 - A Take-Home Message

 Everyone wants to have high self-esteem, but it is a very complex concept.
 Self-esteem has to do with your ideas about yourself.
 Those with low self-esteem often have a more negative view of themselves and their abilities.
-Certain events in life can also cause your self-esteem to plummet, making you feel differently.
+Certain events in life can also cause your self-esteem to plummet.